Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Stress** A person’s response to events that are threatening or challenging.
 - **Stressors** Cause stress
 - There are three general types of stressors: cataclysmic events, personal stressors, and background stressors.
-- **Cataclysmic events** are strong stressors that occur suddenly and typically affect many people simultaneously.
-Disasters such as tornadoes and plane crashes as well as terrorist attacks are examples of cataclysmic events that can affect hundreds or thousands of people simultaneously.
+- **Cataclysmic events** are strong stressors that occur suddenly and typically affect many people simultaneously.
+Disasters such as tornadoes and plane crashes as well as terrorist attacks are examples of cataclysmic events that can affect hundreds or thousands of people simultaneously.
 Difference between earthquake and terrorist attack in Cataclysmic events.`Page 528`
 - **Personal stressors** include major life events such as the death of a parent or spouse, the loss of one’s job, a major personal failure, or even something positive such as getting married.
 Typically, personal stressors produce an immediate major reaction that soon tapers off.
 For example, stress arising from the death of a loved one tends to be greatest just after the time of death, but people begin to feel less stress and are better able to cope with the loss after the passage of time.
 - Some victims of major catastrophes and severe personal stressors experience `posttraumatic stress disorder, or PTSD`, in which a person has experienced a significantly stressful event that has long-lasting effects that may include re-experiencing the event in vivid flashbacks or dreams.
 An episode of PTSD may be triggered by an otherwise innocent stimulus, such as the sound of a honking horn, that leads a person to re-experience a past event that produced considerable stress.